 Please review this document and complete all areas where appropriate.

 The Practicum Office will not accept incomplete forms.

+Student Name:

-Student Name: Agency Name: -
+Agency Name:

-In consideration of being permitted to participate in the Social Work Practicum Placement Program at UNC Charlotte, I, , hereby agree:
+In consideration of being permitted to participate in the Social Work Practicum Placement Program at JNC

+Charlotte, I,, hereby agree:

 (Student's Name)

+1. To spend a minimum of 16 hours per week during the 2024-2025 academic year in a Practicum 1

+Placement at(Placement Agency)

-- 1. To spend a minimum of 16 hours per week during the 2024-2025 academic year in a Practicum Placement at (Placement Agency) - 2.
-To be in the agency at the following days and times: Students at an agency that permits greater flexibility should still identify a consistent schedule with the understanding that it may be adjusted in consultation with the agency as needed. - Planned schedule for completing 16 hours per week: (i.e. Mondays 9:00a-4:00p, Tuesdays 3:00p-7:00p, etc. If you will not be in practicum on a listed day, please list "n/a" or leave that day blank) - Mondays: - Tuesdays: - Wednesdays: - Thursdays: - Fridays: - Saturdays: - Sundays: - Practicum Placement will begin and end on the following dates: - Fall Semester: August 26, 2024 December 4, 2024 - Spring Semester: January 6, 2025 April 29, 2025 - Please note: Practicum days may change between semesters, at the discretion of both the student and Practicum Instructor/Task Supervisor.
+2. To be in the agency at the following days and times: Students at an agency that permits greater flexibility should still identify a consistent schedule was understanding that it may be adjusted in consultation with the agency as needed.
+Planned schedule for completing 16 hours per week: (i.e. Mondays 9:00a-4:00p, Tuesdays 3:00p-7:00p, etc. If you will not be in practicum or listed day, please list "n/a" or leave that day blank) Mondays: Tuesdays: Wednesdays: Thursdays:

+• Fridays:

+Saturdays:

+Sundays:

+- Practicum Placement will begin and end on the following dates: - Fall Semester: August 26, 2024 December 4, 2024 - Spring Semester: January 6, 2025 April 29, 2025 - Please note: Practicum days may change between semesters, at the discretion of both the student and Practicum Instructor/Task Supervisor.
 Practicum scheduling is subject to change in accordance with the university calendar.